Put it on, Take it Off: Whose Skin is REALLY in this Game?

 At the time, it made sense to me.
-Men were definitely gawking at my pubescent chest and passing comments.
-Some were taking their affections so far that at the ripe old age of 14 I had received more than one marriage proposal.
+Men were definitely gawking at my pubescent chest and passing unwarranted comments.
+Some were taking their affections so far that at the age of 14, I had received more than one marriage proposal.
 And I loathed it.
-I wanted to walk down the street, damn it, run if I wanted to without the consistent leering eyes of my male brethren.
+I wanted to walk down the street peacefully, damn it, run if I wanted to without the consistent leering eyes of my male brethren.
 So when my aunt told me to cover that shit up, I thought it wasn’t a bad idea.

 Mecca seemed like a good place to start.
 I was already there with my family for the religious pilgrimage, and modesty was a necessary part of the experience.
 It felt good to be surrounded by endless black fabric, enveloped in my own little protective cage, my black burqa.
 No one was gawking at me then, no one could see the outline of my widening hips and erupting bosom, no one knew what lay beneath the black — and in that was my power.

 But I didn’t wear it for very long.
-As soon as my family returned to the UK, out went the Burqa, and on came the enormous baggy jeans.
-If I still had to ‘cover my contours’, as my Muslim father always said, I was going to do so in style.
+As soon as my family returned to the UK, out went the burqa, and on came the enormous baggy jeans.
+If I still had to “cover my contours,” as my Muslim father always said, I was going to do so in style.
 Oversized men sweatshirts and my dad’s loose-bottom Levis.
 That was my style.
-Don’t be jealous, it doesn’t suit you.
+Don’t be jealous if it doesn’t suit you.

-We women spend our lives being told what to wear by everyone but ourselves.
+As women, we spend our lives being told what to wear by everyone but ourselves.
 Cover it up because men will drool, and perhaps rape you.
 Bare those butt cheeks on a beach somewhere, and you will be sexually liberated.
-Why is a woman’s liberation always tied to what she has on?
+Why is a woman’s liberation always tied to the clothes she has on?
 Why is a woman’s power always related to how she looks?
-And why are dudes everywhere constantly telling us what we should be wearing to be appropriate?
+And why are dudes everywhere constantly telling us what we should be wearing to look appropriate?
 Appropriate in the office, appropriate in the home, appropriate when we’re bloody well dead.